-[Interview] EU should not play 'games' with military HQs, says ex-forces chief
+[Interview] Don't play EU 'games' with military HQs, Italian admiral says

 "The critical side for the European Union is the south, with the wider Mediterranean as the forefront of potential troubles … and Italy - it's not just me saying that, it's a fact - is at the core of the wider Mediterranean, exposed as no other EU country is to the main modern threats," he said.

-"The last point is staffing … which is, of course, more expensive if HQs are doubled," he also said.
+"The last point is staffing … which is, of course, more expensive if HQs are doubled," he said.

 Old continent